NLnetLabs/routinator/source/manual-page.rst

        .. option:: -j, --json

-              A detailed analysis on the reasoning behind the validation is printed in JSON format including lists of the VPRs that caused the particular result.
+              A detailed analysis on the reasoning behind the validation is printed in JSON format including lists of the VRPs that caused the particular result.
 If this option is omitted, Routinator will only print the determined state.